hismaeel/Alt-Reality/README.md

 ![Alt text](/screenshots/13.png?raw=true "Optional Title")
 ![Alt text](/screenshots/9.png?raw=true "Optional Title")
 <br />
-Red-Green swap could use some berrte color correction to red.
+Red-Green swap could use some better color correction to red.
 Or I should upgrade my cam :-)

 -Author ownership; This project is protected from code reuse.
 The author does not allow use of this code without prior approval-